Register here to join our In Conversation Live with Dr David Nott OBE

 at an Anaesthesia Section webinar in July 2020.

-Instead of charging for this webinar, we are asking people to support the Royal Society of Medicine in these unprecedented times.
+Instead of charging for this webinar, we are asking you to support the Royal Society of Medicine in these unprecedented times.
 Now more than ever, we need your help to continue our work.
-Please consider making a donation for watching this webinar.
+Please consider making a donation for watching this free webinar.
 Thank you for your generosity.

 David gained his medical degree from Manchester University, and in 1992 gained his FRCS from the Royal College of Surgeons of England to become a Consultant Surgeon.
 Currently, he is a Consultant Surgeon at St Mary’s Hospital where he specialises in vascular and trauma surgery, and also performs cancer surgery at the Royal Marsden Hospital.
 David is an authority in laparoscopic surgery and was the first surgeon to combine laparoscopic and vascular surgery.